tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 have approximately 10 classes in this semester so we have all chances to do it.

 Finally this book has a lot of examples in Haskell.
-It's HIGHLY likely that you don't Haskell - just like me.
+It's HIGHLY likely that you don't know Haskell - just like me.
 But still it's quite popular languages among certain groups of people.
 So we're going to take time to learn its basics.
 Some concepts will be introduced as we study the book.
 Maybe we'll dedicate a whole lesson to learning its syntax and basic constructs.